• Skip to primary navigation

 • 5 white wine substitutes include apple cider vinegar, chicken or vegetable broth, white grape juice, white wine vinegar, and apple juice.

-• Each substitute has unique flavors and characteristics that can enhance your dishes.
+• Each substitute has unique flavors and characteristics that can improve your dishes.
 Use them wisely in a 1:1 ratio or with additional adjustments as needed.

 5 Good Substitutes for Rosemary

 After thorough research and experimentation, we've picked out the top 5 herbs and spices that can be used as a substitute for rosemary in your dishes.
-These alternatives may not give you the exact same flavor profile, but they will definitely add a new dimension to your cooking.
+These alternatives may not give you the exact same flavor, but they will definitely add a new dimension to your cooking.

 1 - Thyme